Vice-2018

 Beatriz calmly endures his racism and begins discussions about how his business harms animals and people as emotions escalate.
 The actors play off each other wonderfully and share chemistry.

-With each glass of wine, Beatriz becomes more brazen and shares a story of how people in her village lost their land to real estate development and shares a humanistic viewpoint while Doug sees life as to be lived while you can.
+With each glass of wine, Beatriz becomes brazen and shares how people in her village lost their land to real estate development.
+She shares a humanistic viewpoint, while Doug sees life as to be lived while you can.

-Despite their dislike for each-others lifestyle the film has Beatriz and Doug at least listen to one other and attempt to understand the other’s opinion, which is more than can be said for the supporting player’s motivations or lack thereof.
+Despite their dislike for each other’s lifestyles, the film shows Beatriz and Doug at least listening to each other and attempting to understand the other’s opinions, which is more than can be said for the supporting players’ motivations or lack thereof.

 Besides Kathy, while sympathetic to Beatriz’s calm demeanor and life-rich philosophies, she also realizes that Doug is her family’s meal ticket.